 Furthermore, by using social media in a targeted manner and focusing on the platforms their target audience is active on, businesses can position themselves as industry leaders, capture interest and interact with potential leads.
 A key example of this is LinkedIn groups: B2B companies can share content directly with their ideal customers, in other words, those with similar pain points and objectives to their buyer personas.
 And, with 80% of B2B leads coming from LinkedIn, it is no surprise that 92% of marketers use this platform in their digital marketing mix.

-How businesses find, engage and convert potential prospects has changed drastically, creating opportunities for marketers to generate leads more efficiently and for salespeople to close more deals.
+How businesses find, engage and convert potential prospects have changed drastically, creating opportunities for marketers to generate leads more efficiently and for salespeople to close more deals.

 And while technology has played a key part, it’s constantly evolving.
 Marketers must, therefore, follow suit in order to remain competitive.
 However, it’s important to not overlook traditional lead generation methods.
 As it becomes harder to stand out from the competition, marketers need to utilise these methods in a way that the modern consumer can engage with.
 For instance, if you are running a networking event, promoting it on social media and posting live updates throughout can help start conversations and generate interest.